neemakot/Fact-Checking-Survey/README.md

 ![alt-text](images/pipeline.svg)

-For the complete data and results from our survey paper, please visit [this webpage](https://neemakot.github.io/project/survey).
+For an overview of the data and results mentioned in our survey, please visit [this webpage](https://neemakot.github.io/project/survey).

 ## Reference